DevVj-1/Sub-Ringan-Framework/README.md

 > Key Features 💀:

-> Subdomain  Discovery from everywhere including many websites☁:
+> Subdomain  Discovery from everywhere including many websites-db ☁:
 Quickly identify all subdomains associated with your target, providing you with a comprehensive overview.

 > Fetch every live 🕷 URL from every assets,subs,webs-db 🕸: